-- Copy DVD 1:1 ratio into ISO image/MPEG-2 for safe backup or burning onto a blank disc, and also convert DVD to Mac supported MP4/MOV/M4V or iPhone iPad, iMovie, Apple TV, etc. 420+ preset profiles with 98% quality.
+- Copy DVD 1:1 ratio into ISO image/MPEG-2 (same file format) for burning into a blank disc, and also Rip DVD to Mac supported MP4/MOV/M4V or iPhone iPad, iMovie, Apple TV, etc. 420+ preset profiles with 98% quality.

-- Homemade or commercial DVD protected by any copy protections (CSS, region code, Sony ARccOS, Disney X-project protection etc), it's the world's first DVD decrypter that can copy 99-title movies, UDF/non-UDF formatted discs, latest-released DVDs and any other types;
+- Homemade or commercial DVD protected by any copy protections (CSS, region code, UOPs, Sony ARccOS, Disney X-project protection, Lionsgate fake playlist tech, etc), it can easily remove them all on its own, no libdvdcss needed.

-- The fastest DVD ripping and copying powered by unique level-3 hardware acceleration tech, e.g., less than 5 minutes to copy a 2-hour full-length DVD into ISO image and even faster for main title copy.
-It is ideal for those who have a massive DVD collection;
+- The fastest copying speed powered by unique level-3 hardware acceleration tech, e.g., less than 5 minutes to copy a 2-hour full DVD into ISO image and even faster for main title copy.
+Ideal option to duplicate a massive DVD collection.

 How to Copy a DVD on Mac with Original Quality

 Step 1: Free download the DVD copier on Mac.
 Import DVD movie and launch it.
 Then click "DVD Disc" to load the disc.

 Step 2: Choose a mode you want to copy DVD on Macintosh (MacBook Air/Pro, iMac 5K, Mac Mini).